hschne/Fluentast/README.md

 - Implement unit und integration tests
     - Idea for integration tests: Build known algorithms, build sample methods from spring and whatnot

+- Also: Adding existing ast elements into the builder structure

 - Website: Compare with normal jdt interface

 - After that: Compilation unit, reading from files